Why Do I Wear Holes In The Back Of My Shoes?

 I’ve seen and tried several things to stop the lining wear through at the back of my shoes for both myself and my patients.
 Here’s what I’ve found.

 Option 1: Heel-grips

 These will work, they will save your shoes.
 Because literally, you’d have to wear all the way through the heel grip before you got to the shoe.
 At that point, you’d put another sacrificial heel grip on.
 However, heel grips won’t stop you from getting blisters.
 I still get blisters with heel grips, in fact, my blisters are worse.
 That’s because the heel grip is made from a high friction material.
 The clue is in the name.
 Grip equals high friction level.
 It’s similar to moleskin.
 Moleskin is made of cotton, which we all know attracts water and is not a good material to use in blister prevention because with a little moisture, it leads to higher friction levels.

 If your only issue is with your shoes and you’re not getting blisters, use a heel grip.
 If you need to save your shoe AND your skin, it’s a little more complicated.

 Option 2: Denim or leather patch

-This one I've personally tried with leather.
+This one I’ve personally tried in an attempt to patch the holes in the back of my shoes.
+I used a soft leather.
 Denim is also discussed in a couple of blogs here and here.
 Whatever material is used, it is glued and/or sewn in by a bootmaker to cover the wear area.
 This will surely cover the hole and give you more material to wear through before you got to the shoe lining again.
-But let's think about the materials mentioned here.
+But let’s think about the materials mentioned here.

 Denim is 100% cotton (see comment about moleskin above) as are most cloth materials used for this purpose.
 While it will give your shoes an extended life, if you’re also trying to prevent blisters, this is unlikely to work.